zhw4616/cleanblog/README.md

 website address like this
 why this?

-rename repository the website also changed to https://zhw4616.github.io/cleanblog/
+Rename repository the website also changed to https://zhw4616.github.io/cleanblog/

+This is the second repository clone from GitHub online to GitHub Desktop, and then open the repository by VS code.

+EDIT in VS code and SAVE, the website change immediately.

+DELETE text.file in VS code just like delete file in windows.
+The operation is easy.